AaltoSciComp/data-analysis-workflows-course/lectures/chapter-1-understanding.rst

 Now we have our finished pipeline.
 Now let's investigate why this is important.

+.. challenge:: Understanding data analysis pipelines

+  A example pipeline is provided in ``X_exercises/ch1-X-ex1.ipynb``.

+  1. Look through the example pipeline.
+Mark which cells belong to which categories in this categorization:

+    - Data perparation and loading
+    - Modeling
+    - Evaluation
+    - Presentation

+  2. Try to determine the pieces of the code that are **unique** to this specific dataset.
+Discuss how you would generalize this pipeline to other datasets.

 ***********************************************************
 Modularity & Interfacing - Why pipeline design is important
 ***********************************************************